SWA CLUBS, ORGANIZATIONS AND ACADEMIC COMPETITIONS

 Paws and Claws

-Students will be building and programming “BOTS”.
+About: Students will learn to code.
 This club will be instructed by a professional programmer from ISSA (Information Systems Security Professionals Association, Raleigh Chapter).

 Open to: Middle school students